zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/database-configuration-for-cluster-nodes.md

 ### JDBC

-Follow these steps to use [JDBC](../../installing-liferay/configuring-a-database.md) to connect directly to your read and write data sources:
+Edit your `portal-ext.properties` file following these steps to connect directly to your separate read and write data sources using [JDBC](../../installing-liferay/configuring-a-database.md):

 1. Set the default connection pool provider.
 For provider information, see the [JDBC properties reference](https://docs.liferay.com/portal/7.3-latest/propertiesdoc/portal.properties.html#JDBC).
 The default setting specifies [HikariCP](https://github.com/brettwooldridge/HikariCP) as the pool provider: